Ghetto fabulous: Cultural context

 The origin of ghetto fabulousness fits into a larger cultural trend of the time.
 During the 1990s, Black, urban fashion was becoming a hot commodity through the rise of “hardcore” rap.
 The music of the inner city black male filled radios and television screens with images of inner city life and their daily struggles.
 In a society of iconic images, the image of the ghetto fabulous woman started to form.
 Many of the images in music videos were centered on young women and their hyper-sexualized bodies while the “media turn[ed] girls into spectacles−visual objects on display… as in fabulous”.
 Because of the circumstances of many inner city families, poverty and consumerism became the focal point of artistic expression.
 With the rise of malls in the 1980s, this could be seen in the larger cultural context as well.
 “Excessive consumerism and an obsession with bling are certainly not confined to any particular demographic.
 We are a nation of excess and instant gratification.
 It has become the American way”.
 For inner city youth, the ghetto fabulous life was about trying to outrun their socio-economic situations.
-For centuries, fashion has represented socio-economic status, so lower classes will buy outside their means in order to try and fit into an image of the upper classes.
+For centuries, fashion has represented socio-economic status, so lower classes will buy outside their means in order to try to fit into an image of the upper classes.
 This mentality of buying outside ones means contrasted many attitudes of earlier generations.
 Parents and grandparents did not have the culture of overnight success and YouTube sensations.
 They learned that you must work for what you want.
 “As the literal and figurative daughter of postfeminists, the current girl inherits the desire to ‘have it all,’ while embracing (unlike her mother, with no angst) both girl power independence and persistent commodity consumption that puts her sexualized body and self on display".
 The materiality and mentality of being ghetto fabulous go hand-in-hand.
-You have to have the mind to buy the right items, and those items in return help maintain the mentality of extravagance.
+You have to have the mind to buy the right items, and those items, in return, help maintain the mentality of extravagance.